Can't See The Forest for the Trees: Navigating Metric Spaces by Bounded Hop-Diameter Spanners: Introduction

 Moreover, usually by ``good'' path we mean a $t$-spanner path, i.e., a path whose weight approximates the original distance between its endpoints --- but a priori the number of edges (or {\em hops}) in the path could be huge. {To control the {\em hop-length} of paths, one can try to upper bound the spanner's hop-diameter, but naturally bounded hop-diameter spanners are more complex than spanners with unbounded hop-diameter, which might render the algorithmic task of efficiently finding good paths more challenging.} We stress that most existing spanner constructions have inherently high hop-diameters.
-In particular, any construction with constant degree has to have at least a logarithmic hop-diameter, and more generally, if the degree is $\Delta$, then the hop-diameter is least $\Omega(\log_\Delta n)$.
+In particular, any construction with constant degree must have at least a logarithmic hop-diameter, and in general, if the degree is $\Delta$, then the hop-diameter is $\Omega(\log_\Delta n)$.